jwbrassell/a/app/plugins/dispatch/README.md

 ## Email Templates

-Dispatch notifications include:
+Dispatch notifications are sent as HTML emails with a structured table format:

+- Header: Contains team name in subject
+- Body Table:
   - Team information
   - Priority level
   - Description
   - Requestor details
-- Optional RMA information
+  - Optional RMA information (if provided)
-- Optional Bridge link
+  - Optional Bridge link (if provided)

+## Activity Tracking

+The plugin integrates with the application's activity tracking system:
+- Logs creation of new dispatch requests
+- Tracks team and priority management actions
+- Records user interactions with forms
+- Maintains audit trail of all changes

+## Error Handling

+The plugin includes comprehensive error handling:
+- Email sending failures are logged and stored
+- Transaction status tracking ('sent' or 'failed')
+- Detailed error messages for troubleshooting
+- Database transaction rollback on errors
+- User-friendly error notifications

 ## Troubleshooting